sintel-dev/Draco/docker/README.md

 GreenGuard can also be started using [Kubernetes](https://kubernetes.io/).

-Here are the minimum steps to do so:
+Here are the minimum steps required to create a POD in a local Kubernetes cluster:

-1. Create a POD yaml file with the these contents:
+1. Create a yaml file with these contents:

+For this example, we are assuming that the yaml file is named `greegunard-pod.yml`.

 ```yml
 apiVersion: v1